p2docs/p2docs.github.io/page/branch.md

 Looping with REP is faster than using a normal branch instruction (such as [DJNZ](#djnz)): If executing from Cog or LUT memory, the jump back to the top of the REP block is fully pipelined and thus instant. **0 cycles**! **TODO hubexec timing**

-REP loops **can not be nested!** Also, any jump or call instruction will cancel the REP effect (this can be used to exit the loop early!).
+REP loops **cannot be nested!** Also, any jump or call instruction will cancel the REP effect (this can be used to exit the loop early!).

 The last instruction in the REP loop should not be a relative-addressed jump or call, since the PC will already have looped back to the top by the time the target address is computed.